ML4GW/aframe/pipeline/README.md

 - **`local`**: run everything as a subprocess on the local node for testing.
 - **`condor`**: the LDG profile (name changed in PR #504).
+    Per-rule memory and walltime come from the run config's `resources` block (see `pipeline/resources.smk`).
+Two LDG
-    Per-rule resources are set with `set-resources`.
-Two LDG specifics worth knowing:
+    specifics worth knowing:
   - SciTokens: every job receives `+OAuthServicesNeeded = scitokens` and accounting group attributes from `$ENV(LIGO_GROUP)` /